 Granstrom Orchard is located in Dayton, Minnesota, a city that’s nestled along the shores of the Crow River and the Mississippi River.
 When you’re not inside enjoying your new home, you can explore the rivers, watch the wildlife, or visit Elm Creek Park Reserve, a 4,900-acre park where you can swim, bike and hike.

-*The model address above is not yet found in Google Maps.
+*Addresses for homes in this community are not yet found in Google Maps.
 The link above will bring you to the community.
-Posted signs will guide you to the model home.

 Elm Creek Park Reserve

 At 4,900 acres, it’s the largest of the Three Rivers Park District’s parks.
 Featured amenities: a swimming pond, miles of hiking and biking trails, and camper cabins for rent.